fakefarm/ideas/README.md

 - refactor lemonade stand
 - bootcamp options
+- online options
+- book list

 ## books for my sons
 - see you at the top
 - cash flow quadrant
 - emyth
 - experience economy
+- the long tail
+- whole new mind